All about genetics

 The cells are removed using a fine needle that passes through the abdominal wall and aspirating (drawing) some tissue back into a syringe.
 This test can be performed at 11 to 13 weeks and can identify metabolic defects where the affected enzyme has been isolated, chromosomal defects and certain single gene defects where the specific gene has previously been identified.
 There is a very small chance (around one per cent) of miscarriage after CVS.
-For an information leaflet visit the Genetic Alliance UK.

 Further information on genetics, patterns of inheritance and chromosome disorders can be found by accessing the following resources.

 Genetics Homepage Reference

 - Easy-to-understand information on genes, DNA and genetic conditions http://ghr.nlm.nih.gov/BrowseGenes

 - Easy-to-understand introduction to genetics and genetic conditions